DGadaleta88/benchmark_comp_tools_PC_TK/README.md

 1. Response Outlier Removal: Z-scores were calculated for each dataset, and data points with a Z-score > 3 were considered outliers and removed.
 2. Cross-dataset Comparison: Experimental property values of chemicals shared among different datasets were compared.
 Chemicals with inconsistent values (standard deviation > 0.2 across datasets) were removed.
-3. Final Dataset: The curated datasets are available in the data/ folder in the present workflow area accessible from your KNIME workspace (C:\Users\<username>\knime-workspace\<workflow-pah>\Additional File 5\data.
+3. Final Dataset: The curated datasets are available in the current repository and in the Additional File 1 i ìn the referenced manuscript.

 Performance of tools in predicting datasets were evaluated with regard of the models’ external predictivity, emphasizing the performance inside of the models inside the’ applicability domain.